Pac1226/DataSciencePortfolio/CreditRiskClassification/README.md

 # Credit Risk Analysis #

-A Supervised Learning project that trains a model to identify the creditworthiness of borrowers for peer-to-peer lending services company.
+Two logistic regression model were trained for a peer-to-peer lending services company to identify the credit worthiness of future borrowers.
 The model analyzes historical lending data to classify loans as "healthy" or "risky."

 ## Problem ##